INTRODUCING CYTISINE

 • Schizophrenia

-• Depressed mood may be a symptom of nicotine withdrawal.
-Clinicians should be aware of the possible emergence of serious neuropsychiatric symptoms in patients attempting to quit smoking with and without treatment
+• Depressed mood, rarely including suicidal ideation and suicide attempt, may be a symptom of nicotine withdrawal.
+Clinicians should be aware of the possible emergence of serious neuropsychiatric symptoms in patients attempting to quit smoking with or without treatment.
+History of psychiatric disorders Smoking cessation, with or without pharmacotherapy, has been associated with exacerbation of underlying psychiatric illness (e.g. depression).
+Care should be taken with patients with a history of psychiatric illness and patients should be advised accordingly

 • Patients should be aware that the simultaneous administration of CYTISINE and smoking or use of products containing nicotine could lead to aggravated adverse reactions of nicotine